Budgeting is something that every adult has to deal with.

 To be honest, I haven’t done any real budgeting until I turned 30.
 I believe no one knows how long they’ll live, so we might as well make the most of it.
 I used to spend all my money on trips, food, and books (all those $10 books on Kindle add up a lot).
 Now, I’m in a new phase in life and I’ve decided it’s time to do proper budgeting.

-Here are my simple steps to get started on budgeting.
+Here are 5 easy steps to help you get started on budgeting.

 1. List your income and expenses